 Mitral valve regurgitation

-- Shortness of breath (dyspnea), especially with exertion or when you lie down
+- Shortness of breath (dyspnea), especially when lying down

 When to see a doctor

 If you develop symptoms that suggest mitral valve regurgitation or another problem with your heart, see your health care provider right away.

 If you have a heart murmur, you may be referred to a doctor that specializes in heart diseases (cardiologist).

 To understand the causes of mitral valve disease, it may be helpful to know how the heart works.